Euthymios Agritellis: Adversity and war

 Throughout the First World War he urged all of the schools and the people of Pontus to remain united in remembrance of an annual ethnic ceremony which commemorated the female mass suicide of 30-40 young girls from the village of Hazar in 1680, who preferred to fall from a fortress (known as the 'fortress of Ali') into a 150-meter precipice, rather than to fall into the hands of the Turks.
 This ceremony was observed on the anniversary of March 25th each year in remembrance of the self-sacrifice of the young girls.

 In April 1917 a large force of the Turkish army sent by Refet Bele Pasha and commanded by Mehmet Ali encircled the monastery of the Theotokos near the village of Otkaya (Otkayada), on the west side of Mount Neltes (Nebyan), where the cave called Maara (or the Virgin or Magara) was located, encircling 650 women and children and 60 armed rebels.
 After six days of resistance most of the besieged were killed or committed suicide.
-Of those that were captured many of the young girls and women were dishonored, the children shot, and the men beheaded.
+Of those that were captured many of the young girls and women were raped, the children shot, and the men beheaded.

 In 1919, in response to this act, on the forefeast of the Dormition of the Theotokos, Euthymios gathered 12,000 insurgents outside of the small town of Çağşur (Esençay), under the command of Kyriakos Papadopoulos, resulting in the complete destruction of the Turkish armed forces and the town.
 From that day onwards Euthymios was considered a wanted man by the Kemalist Turks who viewed him as a leader of the insurgents of Western Pontus.
 He and other notables were restricted in their activities and suffered due to the interrogations they underwent.
 The jails were filled with Christians of every age and social status.
 Everywhere there was exile, the gallows, disgrace, and the sword and fire.

 In 1921, by a decision of the Kemalist government, all the Metropolitans, Bishops, and Archimandrites of the Pontus region were obliged to abandon Pontus and leave their seats.
 The only hierarchs who did not obey this order were Metropolitan Chrysanthos (Philippidis) of Trebizond, Bishop Euthymios of Zela, and Protosyngellos Archimandrite Platon (Aivazidis) of Amasya.